Lung cancer: Signs and symptoms

-About one in three people diagnosed with lung cancer have symptoms caused by metastases in sites distant from the lung.
+About one in three people diagnosed with lung cancer have symptoms caused by metastases in sites other than the lungs.
 Lung cancer can metastasize anywhere in the body, with different symptoms depending on the location.
 Brain metastases can cause headache, nausea, vomiting, seizures, and neurological deficits.
 Bone metastases can cause pain, bone fractures, and compression of the spinal cord.
-Metastasis into the bone marrow can deplete blood cells and cause leukoerythroblastosis (immature immune cells in the blood).
+Metastasis into the bone marrow can deplete blood cells and cause leukoerythroblastosis (immature cells in the blood).
 Liver metastases can cause liver enlargement, pain in the right upper quadrant of the abdomen, fever, and weight loss.

-Lung tumors also often cause the release of body-altering hormones, which themselves cause unusual symptoms, called paraneoplastic syndromes.
+Lung tumors often cause the release of body-altering hormones, which cause unusual symptoms, called paraneoplastic syndromes.
 Inappropriate hormone release can cause dramatic shifts in concentrations of blood minerals.
 Most common is hypercalcemia (high blood calcium) caused by over-production of parathyroid hormone-related protein or parathyroid hormone.
 Hypercalcemia can manifest as nausea, vomiting, abdominal pain, constipation, increased thirst, frequent urination, and altered mental status.
 Those with lung cancer also commonly experience hypokalemia (low potassium) due to inappropriate secretion of adrenocorticotropic hormone, as well as hyponatremia (low sodium) due to overproduction of antidiuretic hormone or atrial natriuretic peptide.
 About one of three people with lung cancer develop nail clubbing, while up to one in ten experience hypertrophic pulmonary osteoarthropathy (nail clubbing, joint soreness, and skin thickening).
 A variety of autoimmune disorders can arise as paraneoplastic syndromes in those with lung cancer, including Lambert–Eaton myasthenic syndrome (which causes muscle weakness), sensory neuropathies, muscle inflammation, brain swelling, and autoimmune deterioration of cerebellum, limbic system, or brainstem.
 Up to one in twelve people with lung cancer have paraneoplastic blood clotting, including migratory venous thrombophlebitis, clots in the heart, and disseminated intravascular coagulation (clots throughout the body).
 Paraneoplastic syndromes involving the skin and kidneys are rare, each occurring in up to 1% of those with lung cancer.